dropzone/dropzone/index.md

 The valid options are:

 - `url`
-- `parallelUploads`
+- `parallelUploads` How many file uploads to process in parallel
 - `maxFilesize` in MB
-- `paramName` The name of the file param that gets transferred.
+- `paramName` The name of the file param that gets transferred
 - `createImageThumbnails`
 - `maxThumbnailFilesize` in MB.
-When the filename exeeds this limit, the thumbnail will not be generated.
+When the filename exeeds this limit, the thumbnail will not be generated
 - `thumbnailWidth`
 - `thumbnailHeight`
+- `accept` is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) as parameter.
+If it returns `true` the file will be processed.
+Otherwise it will not be handled.
+- `previewTemplate` is a string that contains the template used for each dropped image.
+Change it to fulfill your needs but make sure to properly provide all elements.

+> You can also overwrite all default event actions in the options.
+So if you provide the option `drop` you can overwrite the default `drop` event handler.
+> *You should be familiary with the code if you do that because you can easily break the upload like this.*
+> If you just want to do additional stuff, like adding a few classes here and there, **listen to the events instead**!

 ### listen to events